Please feel free to comment on my review.

 William Russell is great as Ian Chesterton in this story.
 He has a hard time when he’s sold into slavery aboard a sailing ship.
 Thankfully he escapes and makes friends with Delos when they head for Rome.

-Jacqueline Pearce is equally great as Barbara Wright in this story.
+Jacqueline Hill is equally great as Barbara Wright in this story.
 Barbara gets sold into slavery to become one of Poppaea’s serving girls at Nero’s court.
 She unfortunately gets chased a lot by Nero.

 The big guest star of ‘The Romans’ is Derek Francis as Caesar Nero.
 I love Derek Francis’ performance since he blends in the madness, humour and villainy of Nero, even when he’s chasing after Barbara.